google/go-containerregistry/pkg/authn/README.md

 This README outlines how we acquire and use credentials when interacting with a registry.

-As much as possible, we attempt to emulate Docker's authentication behavior and configuration so that this library "just works" if you've already configured credentials that work with Docker; however, when things don't work, a basic understanding of what's going on can help with debugging.
+As much as possible, we attempt to emulate `docker`'s authentication behavior and configuration so that this library "just works" if you've already configured credentials that work with `docker`; however, when things don't work, a basic understanding of what's going on can help with debugging.

-The official documentation for how Docker authentication works is (reasonably) scattered across several different sites and GitHub repositories, so we've tried to summarize the relevant bits here.
+The official documentation for how authentication with `docker` works is (reasonably) scattered across several different sites and GitHub repositories, so we've tried to summarize the relevant bits here.

 ## tl;dr for consumers of this package